Sustainability interventions in nursing wards

 When is it implemented?

-This intervention is considered implemented when the set goal is achieved, where fewer blood tests are performed compared to before the implementation, and the difference in CO₂-equivalent (kg) has been calculated.
+This intervention is considered implemented when the set goal is achieved, where fewer blood samples are performed compared to before the implementation, and the difference in CO₂-equivalent (kg) has been calculated.

 The environmental impact of this intervention can be determined using purchasing data, see "Measuring an intervention using purchasing data."
 Use the following purchasing data: